Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Results

 \subsubsection{Open boundary spin chain configuration}

-From the ergotropy plot in Fig.~\ref{fig:erg XXZ}(a), we observe that introducing DMI does not enhance ergotropy.
-For $\lambda>0$, ergotropy is further reduced and exhibits irregular peaks, indicating that $H_B$ hinders energy storage.
-Unlike other topologies, the curves lack oscillatory behaviour, except for the case $D=0, \lambda=1$ which shows weak, low-amplitude oscillations.
-This suggests that DMI does not effectively facilitate energy transfer between the charging field and the battery for this topology.
-Figure~\ref{fig:power XXZ}(a) shows the charging power.
+From the ergotropy plot in Fig.~\ref{fig:erg XXZ}(a), we observe that the curves lack regular oscillatory behavior.
+The system never reaches its fully charged state, hence ergotropy is always less than the maximum value of $16$.
+Even upon introducing DMI and the battery Hamiltonian into the system, the value of ergotropy fluctuates within a certain range without reaching higher amplitudes.

+Figure~\ref{fig:power XXZ}(a) shows the corresponding charging power.
 Consistent with the ergotropy results, DMI provides little advantage.
-For $t \gtrsim 2$ up to $t \approx 6$, there is a slight increase in power for $D=1.7, \lambda=0$, but no significant enhancement in stability.
-For $\lambda>0$, peak powers are strongly suppressed, although nearly equal for $\lambda=0.5$ and $\lambda=1$, with DMI giving only a minor late-time improvement.
+For intermediate times $t \gtrsim 2$ up to $t \approx 6$, there is a slight increase in power for $D=1.7, \lambda=0$, but no significant enhancement in stability.
+For $\lambda>0$, we observe an increase in peak power which increases as $\lambda$ increases, with DMI suppressing the peak value initially and later converging to the $D = 0$ case.
 Overall, the open chain gains limited benefit from DMI under the XXZ model.